 Download a larger Fibromyalgia tender points chart from the manuals page.

-May Sale – Save 25% on Advanced Foot Energizer, Rhythm Touch Complete Kit and Packages, or Cordless Infrared Therapy.
+Save 15% on Advanced Foot Energizer, Rhythm Touch Complete Kit and Packages, or Cordless Infrared Therapy.
 Join newsletter for code.

 Efficacy of the use of two simultaneously TENS devices for fibromyalgia pain.

 – Source: Rheumatology International, February 20, 2013

 by G. R. Auretti, E.F.
 Chubaci, and A.L.
 Mattos